approov/quickstart-xamarin-refit/README.md

 ## RUNNING THE SHAPES APP WITHOUT APPROOV

 Open the `ShapesApp.sln` solution in the `ShapesApp` folder using `File->Open` in Visual Studio.
 There are two projects in the solution, one targeting iOS and another targeting Android OS.
 We will use the iOS version in this document however there are minor differences with the Android application, i.e. codesigning and generating `.ipa` or `.apk` files.
+Regardless of which OS you choose to target, most of the source code is shared and is available in the common project `ShapesApp`.
+You can target your prefered platform by selecting the Build target of Visual Studio.

 Ensure the `ShapesApp.iOS` or the `Shapes.Droid` project is selected in the Solution panel and also the Build target of Visual Studio.
 If running the iOS application, select the `Info.plist` file and change the Bundle Identifier to contain a unique string (i.e. your company name), since Apple will reject the default one.
 Select the appropriate device/simulator target and run the ShapesApp application.